Wind Turbine Maintenance

 Wind Turbine Blade Maintenance and Repair

 The turbine blades are exposed to the elements every day and night, and can suffer from damage due to weather, dirt, or debris.
-Regular maintenance of the blades is essential to ensuring the turbine operates efficiently and safely.
+Regular maintenance of the blades is essential to ensuring the turbine operates efficiently and safely and prevent costly blade repairs.

 Visual Inspection: Look for cracks, chips, erosion, and other visible signs of damage.
 The leading edge of the blades is particularly vulnerable to wear.